Health & Wellness

-“Some drooling can be normal, especially in certain breeds like Saint Bernards, Mastiffs and other breeds that have large upper lips,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Some drooling can be normal, especially in certain breeds like Saint Bernards, Mastiffs and other breeds that have large upper lips,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 But dogs often drool because they’re hungry, anxious, excited or if they see or smell nearby food, Dr. Singler adds.

 The difference between normal and too much slobber happens when a pup produces more saliva than their mouth can handle, resulting in it spilling out.
 “Excessive drooling can be explained as drooling in a dog who doesn't usually drool or in situations where a pet doesn't usually drool,” Dr. Singler says.

 Excessive drooling can be caused by milder reasons (but they can escalate to a serious status), like foreign objects stuck in their mouth, certain infections or anything that causes nausea or an upset stomach, Dr. Singler explains.